khulnasoft-lab/design.khulnasoft.com/contents/components/sorting.md

 - When using the sorting component, make sure the list in the dropdown doesn't contain more than 10 items, otherwise it will create usability problems.
 [See combobox guidelines](/components/dropdown-combobox).
 - If a list is static, easy to search/scan, or where the data set won't grow, the sorting component is unnecessary.
-- If the criteria for sorting is displayed in a column in a table, use [table sorting](/components/table#ordering--sorting) instead of list sorting.
+- If sorting table data by column, use the [table sorting](/components/table#ordering--sorting) method instead of a separate sorting dropdown.
-- For tables, use [table sorting](/components/table#ordering--sorting) instead of list sorting.

 ### Appearance